ckeditor/ckeditor4-docs/docs/guide/dev/howtos/pasting/README.md

 ## Is Pasting from Google Docs Supported?

 CKEditor 4.13 introduced a new feature, {@link features/pastefromgoogledocs/README Paste from Google Docs}.
 To enable this feature, you need to {@link guide/dev/plugins/README add the Paste from Google Docs plugin to your editor build}.
 By default, the plugin is also available in Standard and Full distributions.

+## Is Pasting from LibreOffice Writer Supported?

+CKEditor 4.14 introduced a new feature, {@link features/pastefromlibreoffice/README Paste from LibreOffice}.
+To enable this feature, you need to {@link guide/dev/plugins/README add the Paste from LibreOffice plugin to your editor build}.
+By default, the plugin is also available in Standard and Full distributions.